 The key with any of those options would be to explain the rules, and reexplain them as needed, so that your child knows what to expect.
-Like feeding expert Ellyn Satter, delaying the candy until mealtime, rather than having it available whenever and possibly taking the place of other nutritious foods, helps it not become too powerful.
-You are trying to avoid putting these foods on a pedestal so that they are all that your child wants.
-Instead, you want to serve them in moderation and let your child learn how to self-regulate, since that’s the skill they will need to know how to do for years to come.
+Like feeding expert Ellyn Satter, delaying the candy until mealtime—rather than having it available whenever they want it, and possibly taking the place of other nutritious foods—helps it not become too powerful since in that context it’s on equal footing with other meals.

 Will this approach to Halloween Candy with with my kids?